DavidMercier/NIMS/doc/models_thin_films.rst

 With :math:`a_{\text{c},0}` equal to :math:`a_{\text{c}}`.

-Thus, the Young’s modulus of the film can be calculated as :
+Thus, the Young's modulus of the film can be calculated as :

     .. math:: E^{'}_{\text{f},0} = \left[\frac{\pi a_{\text{c},0}^2 +
               2t_0a_{\text{c},0}}{t_0} \left[\frac{1}{2 a_{\text{c},0} E^{'}} -